Large, mixed-use developments are taking hold all around the Omaha metro area.

 West Farm, near 144th Street and West Dodge Road.
-Grading, paving and utility work are being done on the large development that sits on parts of land formerly owned by Boys Town that just last year was mostly covered with bean and corn fields.
+Grading, paving and utility work are being done on the large development that sits on parts of land formerly owned by Boys Town.

 “The mixed-use developments with the all-inclusive feel was something Omaha was trying to adopt 15 years ago,” said Sharyl McGuire, manager of Distribution Engineering Systems Improvement at OPPD.
 “Denver has a lot of this.
 Really, you are seeing it throughout the country.”

 In the La Vista project, as in other “niche neighborhoods”, OPPD has played a vital role.

 “The La Vista City Centre project represents the beginning of a new era for the 84th Street corridor in La Vista,” said La Vista Mayor Douglas Kindig.
-“We are redeveloping a vital piece of our community and together we have been working to relocate existing transmission lines so the development could move forward.
+“We are redeveloping a vital piece of our community.
+Together we have worked to relocate existing transmission lines so the development could move forward.
 Without a doubt, the Omaha Public Power District has been an important partner in these projects.”

-For OPPD, work for these projects touches multiple areas across the utility, from the initial planning and design to the account executives or the electrical service designers, who often act as liaisons between the client and the utility, work is spread across the utility.
+For OPPD, work for these projects touches multiple areas.
+From the initial planning and design to the account executives or the electrical service designers, who often act as liaisons between the client and the utility, work is spread across the utility.
 The type of development dictates when and how OPPD becomes involved.

-West Farm, Highlander and La Vista are all new sites, whereas others, like Blackstone and Capitol District, consist largely of older buildings that need to be renovated and existing infrastructure that must be modified and updated.
+West Farm, Highlander and La Vista are all new sites, whereas others, like Blackstone and Capitol District, include older buildings that need renovation and existing infrastructure that must be modified and updated.